ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _The Kenosha telegraph._](https://chroniclingamerica.loc.gov/lccn/sn85033123/1872-10-24/ed-1/seq-7)

 #### 1872-10-24 &middot; Kenosha, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+lerred the first; so did Rossini, ana decided to turn
+the second duet into a trio.
+He finished his trio,
+got up, dressed, sent the two pieces to the theat&quot;
+rical copyist, and went out to oreakfast.

 The great American inventions, which have been
 adopted all over the world, are the following